-Consider this: the average annual tuition for out-of-state students at a public four-year college is $23,890, not including housing, food, books, supplies and other necessities.
-As education-related expenses reach sky-high numbers and continue to rise, many critics have begun to question if university is actually the sound investment it was always thought to be.
-Students too are growing increasingly more skeptical, causing many young adults to seek alternative options for an affordable education.
+Consider this: the average annual tuition for out-of-state students at a public four-year college is $23,890, not including housing, food, books, supplies, and other necessities.
+As education-related expenses reach sky-high numbers and continue to rise, many critics have begun to question if attending university is actually the sound investment it was always thought to be.
+Students too are growing increasingly more skeptical, causing many young adults to seek alternative options for affordable education.

 Luckily for them, it’s never been easier to learn outside of the classroom setting, thanks to massive open online courses – or MOOCs for short – that facilitate distance learning with unlimited participation and universal access through the web.
 Just like a traditional university, MOOCs come equipped with filmed lectures, problem sets, course readings, and user forums where students and instructors can collaborate and communicate.